White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation

 \section{Conclusion}

-In this paper, we investigated prototype generation for FS-PCS, addressing the limitations of conventional approaches in few-shot settings.
-We observed that even widely adopted mechanism struggles to bridge the distributional gap when trained with limited samples, motivating our design of an enhanced cross-attention module that incorporates whitening and coloring transformations.
-Through this design, we obtained representative prototypes by decoupling detrimental factors while preserving originality, thus achieving state-of-the-art performance across FS-PCS benchmarks with a significant margin.
-Pointing out the underexplored impact of prototype generation, we hope our work offers a complementary direction for FS-PCS. {
+In this paper, we investigated prototype generation for FS-PCS, addressing the limitations of conventional approaches in FS-PCS settings.
+We observed that even a widely adopted mechanism struggles to bridge the distributional gap when trained with limited samples, motivating our design of an enhanced cross-attention module that incorporates whitening and coloring transformations.
+Through this design, we obtained representative prototypes by decoupling detrimental factors while preserving originality, thus achieving competitive performance across FS-PCS benchmarks even without the aid large decoders.
+Pointing out the underexplored impact of prototype generation, we hope our work offers a complementary direction for FS-PCS.